What Do You Do If You're Falsely Accused of a Crime

 A police officer shows up and starts asking you questions.
 He's saying someone accused you of rape, theft, fraud.
 You're innocent, but they don't believe you.
 You're being falsely accused.
 What do you do?

-Here are three things you should keep in mind if you are falsely accused of a crime:
+Here are three things you should keep in mind if there are false allegations of a crime.

 1. Don't Say Anything

 Anything you say can and will be used against you.
 If the police show up at your door asking you questions, don't panic.
 Don't proclaim your innocence.
 Don't try to explain.
 Police don't have to read you your Miranda rights until you are in custody and being interrogated.
 This doesn't mean you shouldn't exercise your right to not say anything.